biswajit1999sahu/biswajit1999sahu/README.md

 - 👋 Hi, I’m Biswajit Sahu
 - 👀 I’m interested in java,HTML,CSS
 - 🌱 I’m currently persuing Btech in ITER , SOA University , Bhubaneswar.
-- 💞️ I’m looking to collaborate on frontend and backend on projects.
+- 💞️ I’m looking to collaborate on frontend and backend in projects.
 - 📫 How to reach me biswajitsahu1212@gmail.com

 <!---